 Fort Worth Zoo

-Currently, the Fort Worth Zoo is the home to 540 species of animals, including 172 ectotherms, 148 birds, and 72 mammals.
-There are 11 animal exhibits in the zoo which are open for visits including the Toyota Children's Ranch and Petting Corral, African Savanna, Elephant Springs, Australian Outback, Flamingo Bay, Museum of Living Art, Parrot Paradise, Penguins, Raptor Canyon, Texas Wild!, and World of Primates.
+Currently, the Fort Worth Zoo is home to 540 species of animals, including 172 ectotherms, 148 birds, and 72 mammals.
+There are 11 animal exhibits in the zoo that are open for visits including the Toyota Children's Ranch and Petting Corral, African Savanna, Elephant Springs, Australian Outback, Flamingo Bay, Museum of Living Art, Parrot Paradise, Penguins, Raptor Canyon, Texas Wild!, and World of Primates.

 With the mission to fortify the bond between the environment, animals, and humans through the promotion of wildlife stewardship, education, and resource management, the Fort Worth Zoo aims to uphold its three main principles: 1) Conservation, 2) Education, and 3) Recreation.

 The Fort Worth Zoo has lots of amazing programs for visitors from all walks of life.
 Since everyone is still advised to stay at home, the Zoo has been holding Virtual Programs, wherein they bring the zoo to families at home via a Virtual Tour.
 This is surely a unique experience that could be enjoyed by the entire family at home.

 But being physically present at the zoo is still the best experience and the Fort Worth Zoo has been making sure to keep all animals, staff, and visitors safe throughout the activities.
 The Zoo conducts programs such as Animal Outreach, Camps, Fieldtrips, Homework Help, Overnights, Home School, Preschool, Teachers, and Texas Nature Traders.
 You can also check out their event calendar for upcoming events at the Zoo.